 Moments later he produced two little cups of Rooibos Heral Tea Latte.
-“If you don’t like it, I’ll resign”, said the Barista confidently as he handed us the samples and I put my nose to it, expecting something unlike Rooibos.
+“If you don’t like it, I’ll resign”, said the Barista confidently as he handed us the samples, and I put my nose to it, totally expecting something unlike Rooibos.
 Surprisingly, it smelled like Rooibos Tea.

 I cautiously sipped the hot foam and the prelude was exquisite.
 I’ve been drinking Rooibos without milk or sugar for years, as like that it’s a pure health drink (no calories or caffeine, just antioxidants).
-However, my friend’s mom used to make the most delicious cup of Rooibos Tea ever, and she used milk and sugar liberally, so I don’t know why I was surprised that when the sweet Rooibos Herbal Tea Latte flooded into my mouth, it was heaven.
+However, a childhood friend’s mom used to make the most delicious cup of Rooibos Tea ever, and she used milk and sugar liberally.
+In light of that I don’t know why I was surprised that when the sweet Rooibos Herbal Tea Latte flooded into my mouth, it was heaven.

 The look of bliss on my face, as memories of my childhood and afternoons spent at my friend’s house flooded through my mind, piqued the interest of my companions, so they sampled the goods as well.
-Both Julia and Hilda agreed that it was quite flavoursome and very, very palatable, but they had already ordered and received their drinks.
+Both the Journo and the Doc agreed that it was quite flavoursome and very, very palatable, but they had already ordered and received their drinks.
 I immediately ordered a venti Rooibos Herbal Tea Latte.